Adaptive Prompt Elicitation for Text-to-Image Generation: Abstract

 \section{Abstract}

-Aligning text-to-image generation with user intent remains challenging, for users who provide ambiguous inputs and struggle with model idiosyncrasies.
-We propose \textsc{Adaptive Prompt Elicitation} (APE), a technique that adaptively asks visual queries to help users refine prompts without extensive writing.
+Aligning text-to-image generation with user intent remains challenging, as users frequently provide ambiguous inputs and struggle with model idiosyncrasies.
+We propose \textsc{Adaptive Prompt Elicitation} (APE), a technique that adaptively poses visual queries to help users refine prompts without extensive writing.
 Our technical contribution is a formulation of interactive intent inference under an information-theoretic framework.
-APE represents latent intent as interpretable feature requirements using language model priors, adaptively generates visual queries, and compiles elicited requirements into effective prompts.
+APE represents latent user intent as interpretable feature requirements using language model priors, adaptively generates visual queries, and compiles elicited requirements into effective prompts.
 Evaluation on IDEA-Bench and DesignBench shows that APE achieves stronger alignment with improved efficiency.
-A user study with challenging user-defined tasks demonstrates 19.8\% higher alignment without workload overhead.
-Our work contributes a principled approach to prompting that, for general users, offers an effective and efficient complement to the prevailing prompt-based interaction paradigm with text-to-image models.
+A user study with 128 participants on user-defined tasks demonstrates 19.8\% higher perceived alignment without increased workload.
+Our work contributes a principled approach to prompting that offers an effective and efficient complement to the prevailing prompt-based interaction paradigm with text-to-image models.

 \ccsdesc[500]{Human-centered computing~Collaborative interaction} \ccsdesc[500]{Computing methodologies~Probabilistic reasoning} \ccsdesc[500]{Human-centered computing~User models}

 \keywords{Text-to-Image Generation, Prompt Optimization, Human-AI Alignment, Active Preference Learning, Information Theory}